Allen Swift Concurrency for Swift 6 (Part-2)

 [Course Purchase Process]

-1) 50th Cohort(Starting March 2026) Pre-registration (Required) ➞ 2) Course Inquiry (Group chat or KakaoTalk allen.ios)
+1) 51st Class(Starting May 2026) Pre-registration (Required) ➞ 2) Course Inquiry (Group Chat or KakaoTalk allen.ios)

 [Textbook Purchase Process]

-2) (After consultation is complete) Payment for Inflearn course
+2) (After consultation) Payment for Inflearn lecture

-4) (Smart Store) Purchase textbook
+4) (Smart Store) Purchase the textbook

-6)Slack channel invitation and start of course
+6)Slack channel invitation and start of the course

 https://smartstore.naver.com/allenschool/products/5742596612

-Measures for Copyright Protection and Course Material Management
+Measures for Copyright Protection and Textbook Management

 [KakaoTalk (Business ID)]: allen.ios